carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 </a>

 > ## Exercise 1:
-> You are going to do an experiment, you have two organisms one is likely to produce *thermophilin 1277* and the other one *streptolysin S*.
-Based on the table, which of these organisms is more likely to produce their respective secondary metabolite?
+> Enter to [MIBiG](https://mibig.secondarymetabolites.org/) and search BGCs from *Streptococcus*.
+Search the BGCs that produce the products Thermophilin 1277 and Streptolysin S. Based on the table on MIBiG, which of these organisms has the most complete annotation?
 >
 > > ## Solution
-> > Todavía no hay
+> > _Streptococcus thermophilus_ produce Thermophilin 1277 while _Streptococcus pyogenes_ M1 GAS produces Streptolysin S.
+> > According to MIBiG metadata Streptolysin S BGC is complete while Thermophilin 1277 is not.
+> > So Streptolysin S BGC is better annotated.
 > {: .solution}
 {: .challenge}